ChayalaKaufman/ChanukahClassGift/README.md

 Below I will explain how the app works.

 The main page has a table that displays the whole class list, with the parent and contact information.
-The students are added to the table by clicking on the 'Add Student' button on the top of the page.
+The students are added to the table by clicking on the 'Add Student' button on the top of the page which will bring you to a form to fill out about the student.

-On the table, there are additional columns:
+On the table, aside from displaying the information that you entered, there are additional columns:

   -Contribution: displays the contribution amount that the student gave.
 If the student hasn't yet contributed, it displays a textbox and submit button to add their contribution when they give one.